Looking beyond computing power, the comment also demonstrates the importance of app development in today’s global economy.

 - Use the “Scrum” technique to manage the project.

 - Form small, cross-functional teams called “Scrum teams”, where the PM performs the role of a “Scrum master”.
-The scrum master makes decisions, but so do the team members.
+The scrum master certainly makes decisions, but so do the team members.

 - Scrum teams have designers, developers, and testers working together, thereby breaking silos.